-We should all be nature lovers because we are part of nature.
 You can use this process anywhere, even if you are indoors.
 Most people live in cities made of asphalt, steel, and concrete.
-As a result, our modern life isolates us from our connection with nature.
+As a result, our modern life isolates us from our connection with the earth.
 So, we can learn the process, then take it outdoors when we can.
 Simple as that.
 It’s a simple two-step process.

 1) Learn both the seated and moving forms of mindfulness meditation.
 These are simple but effective ways to reduce stress.
 They help to calm the internal dialogue and give us the ability to focus outward.
 You can use this process anywhere, anytime.

 2) Use the mindfulness meditation techniques, either walking or sitting in nature.
 So, you can learn the mindfulness technique first.
 Then take it outdoors when you have the opportunity.
 The practice of waking mindfulness has benefits even when done indoors.
 It’s as simple as that.
 It is nothing more than mindfulness meditation done in nature.

 If you can’t go outside, project your awareness using the Shamanic Journey’s creative visualization technique.